beginning of content

 There are several things you can do to help prevent eye strain.

-It's very important to take breaks if you are concentrating on something for a long time.
-This includes when you read, when you use devices like computers and phones, and when you drive.
+It's very important to take breaks if you are concentrating on something for a long time, including:

-Children can get eye strain too, especially if they use their phones a lot, or play video games, or watch TV for a long time.
+Children can get eye strain too, especially if they use their phones a lot, play video games, or watch TV for a long time.
 They need to take regular breaks.
-Using electronic devices less often should help.
+Using electronic devices less often may help.

 If you are reading or doing close work, it might help if you adjust the lighting so that the light is behind you and shining directly on what you are doing.